qiboteam/qibolab/doc/source/main-documentation/platform.rst

 Qubits
 ^^^^^^

-The :class:`qibolab.Qubit` class serves as a container for the channels that are used to control the corresponding physical qubit.
+The :class:`.Qubit` class serves as a container for the channels that are used to control the corresponding physical qubit.

 These channels encompass distinct types, each serving a specific purpose:

-- :attr:`qibolab.Qubit.probe`, measurement probe from controller device to the qubits
+- :attr:`.Qubit.probe`, measurement probe from controller device to the qubits
-- :attr:`qibolab.Qubit.acquisition`, measurement acquisition from qubits to controller
+- :attr:`.Qubit.acquisition`, measurement acquisition from qubits to controller
-- :attr:`qibolab.Qubit.drive`, used to control the single qubit Hamiltonian
+- :attr:`.Qubit.drive`, used to control the single qubit Hamiltonian
-- :attr:`qibolab.Qubit.flux`, tuning the qubit frequency through magnetic flux
+- :attr:`.Qubit.flux`, tuning the qubit frequency through magnetic flux
-- :attr:`qibolab.Qubit.drive_extra`, additional drive channels at different frequencies
+- :attr:`.Qubit.drive_extra`, additional drive channels at different frequencies

 The container structure is specifically engineered to match the typical roles in the superconducting qubits.